stat88/stat88.github.io/logistics.md

 - **Final exam** on **Tuesday December 17, 2019, from 7pm-10pm** (exam group 8).
 Room to be announced.
 No substitutes except as required by university rules. **The final is required for a passing grade.
 Please make sure that you are not enrolled in a class that has a conflicting final exam.**

 Data science is not a solitary activity; please expect to participate in lectures and discussion section.
 Lectures will not be webcast.
 The online text will contain the main points covered.
+ -->

+### Grade Curve ###
+This class has a typical statisitics course curve with 30% of the class getting some kind of A and 30% of the class getting some kind of B and 30% some kind of C.

+### Piazza ###
+There will be a student run Piazza site for this class.

 ### Grading ###
 In the calculation of your overall score, we will drop